Showing posts sorted by relevance for query umbrella. Sort by date Show all posts

 Parasol (pronounced par-uh-sawl or par-uh-sol)

-(1) A type of lightweight umbrella used, especially by women, as a sunshade.
+(1) A type of lightweight umbrella used, especially by women, as protection from the sun.

 (2) In architecture, a roof or covering of a structure designed to provide cover from wind, rain, or sun.